willwebberley/CENode/docs/getting_started.md

 }
 ```

 The above function will call itself every 1000 milliseconds (1 second).
-We need to add one more line to the bottom of the `main.js` script that makes sure the `poll_cards()` repeating function is called:
+We need to add one more line to the bottom of the `main.js` script that makes sure the `poll_cards()` repeating function is called when the app starts:

 #### `main.js`
 ```javascript
 poll_cards();
 ```

 And that's it - we have a very basic app using CENode to support a simple conversation between a human and the machine.
+Refresh the page in your browser and you should be ready to start talking.

+## Taking it further

+Clearly this is a very basic app that supports simple chat functionality.
+We haven't added any support for confirming CE that the agent has guessed from our NL inputs (although valid CE will be autoconfirmed by the agent).

+Also, the CENode has a 'autocomplete' feature that will try to guess the next word/phrase in the sentence based on your current input.
+Read the docs to check out the `guess_next()` function for this and try to find a way to include it in the code.